 Compound: From buono, “good”, and giorno, “day”

-Buongiorno is suitable to use in the morning and throughout the day until the sun sets, just as the English greetings Good morning and good day.
+Buongiorno can be used in the morning and throughout the day until sunset, just as the English greetings good morning and good day.

 Buongiorno.
 Un caffè, per favore.